markallancourtney/responsive-redux-example-react-native/README.md

 # File descriptions
 - `App.js`
-    - React app entry point.
+    - React Native app entry point.
 This is where the store is passed as a prop to the react-redux Provider.
 - `store.js`
-    - Shows how to set up the Redux store for use with React Native
+    - Shows how to set up the Redux store for use with React Native.
 - `breakpoints.js`
     - Developer defined breakpoints.
 Name and pixel size of breakpoints defined in this file.